rails/spring/README.md

 Spring must know how to find your Rails application.
 If you have a normal app everything works out of the box.
-If you are working on a project with a special setup (an engine for example), you must tell Spring where your app is located:
+If you are working on a project with a special setup (an engine for example), you must tell Spring where your app is located by specifying the below code in a `config/spring.rb` file relative to your engines root directory :

 ```ruby
 Spring.application_root = './test/dummy'